bbauska/W3Cx-1of5-CSS.0x/module4/module4.md

-#  Module 4: Layout and positioning   4.1 Introduction   Welcome to Module 4
+#  Module 4: Layout and positioning   4.1 Introduction

 # Welcome to Module 4
- Añadido a marcadores
-Video: Welcome to Module 4

 In this module, you will learn:

-How to use padding and margin to position elements relative to each other and the window How to use alignment to control how your content sits within its HTML element How to use the float property to let multiple HTML elements share horizontal space How to use relative positioning to design your page so that it maintains its layout regardless of screen size
+> How to use padding and margin to position elements relative to each other and the window
+> How to use alignment to control how your content sits within its HTML element
+> How to use the float property to let multiple HTML elements share horizontal space
+> How to use relative positioning to design your page so that it maintains its layout regardless of screen size

-#  Module 4: Layout and positioning   4.1 Introduction   Meet the box model
+#  Module 4: Layout and positioning   4.1 Introduction

 # Meet the box model
- Bookmark this page
-Video: meet the Box Model

 The Box Model

 The Box Model is how Web browsers see individual HTML elements.
 Each element is comprised of 4 areas: the element, the padding, the border and the margin.